virtualstaticvoid/taskinator/README.md

 Taskinator.configure do |config|

   # configure the queue adapter to use
-  # can be :active_job, :delayed_job, :redis or :sidekiq
+  # can be :active_job, :delayed_job, :resque or :sidekiq
-  config.queue_adapter = :redis
+  config.queue_adapter = :resque

   # configure redis
   config.redis = {